rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 ## Writing style

 Talking to readers with Alzheimer’s disease showed me that literacy skills are not lost in the order in which they are acquired.
 Whereas beginner readers may struggle to link sounds (phonemes) to symbols (graphemes) and thence to written words and their meaning ([Castles et al., 2018](#ref:castlesetal2018)), experienced readers with early-stage dementia appear to have no issues with word recognition or basic sentence comprehension ([Patterson et al., 1994](#ref:pattersonetal1994)).
-They often retain a wide passive vocabulary and, crucially, according to Bayles and Kim ([2003](#ref:bayles-kim2003)) “… many investigators demonstrated that AD patients could recognize that which they cannot recall.”
+They often retain a wide passive vocabulary and, crucially, according to Bayles and Kim ([2003](#ref:bayles-kim2003)) “many investigators demonstrated that AD patients could recognize that which they cannot recall.”
 It is primarily the deficit in working memory that is the challenge.
 For example, when I queried the use of the word “mesmerised” in a book for readers with dementia, Teresa Davies commented:

 > Yes, well I find that ok.
 Yes, and they’re words … somebody, you know, you remember, you can remember what mesmerised means, you will, because you might have heard that word all your life.
 So they’re old words, aren’t they?